Warriewood Wetlands

 Time 1 hour Level of Difficulty Easy

-The walk is suitable for the whole family, though you’ll have to leave the dog and the bikes at home as both are prohibited on the trail.
+The walk is suitable for the whole family, though you’ll have to leave the dog and bikes at home, as both are prohibited on the trail.

-The walk begins and ends at Katoa Park where there is a small playground, barbecues, picnic tables and (limited) offstreet parking.
+The walk begins and ends at Katoa Park, where there’s a small playground, barbecues, picnic tables and limited off-street parking.

 The trail that you’ll walk along is named for former journalist, local activist and community leader Jim Revitt.
 Revitt, who passed away in 2009, was passionate about his local area and instrumental in helping to preserve natural environments like this one.